UCL/MPHY0026/doc/background/components.rst

 .. figure:: smart_liver_gui_v2.png
   :width: 50%

-  Figure 3: Examples of User Interfaces from the SmartLiver project. (top) Desktop application was not very suitable for the OR. (bottom) Complexity was reduced over time to improve usability.
+  Figure 3: Examples of User Interfaces from the SmartLiver project. (top) Desktop application was not very suitable for the OR. (bottom) Complexity was reduced over time to improve usability, and to work on a touchscreen.

 A System-Wide Approach